Which RV Awning Travel Lock

 Travel'r is a new model from Carefree; here's a picture of it.
 Many new Montanas come with this awning installed.

-Carefree's website for this model states, ", , , , , you can rest assured the awning won't billow while your(sic) traveling.
+In the past, Carefree's website for this model stated, ". . . you can rest assured the awning won't billow while your(sic) traveling."

 Photo of A&E WeatherPro Power Awning with RV Awning Travel Lock installed.

 Note: RV Awning Travel Locks are supplied in white only.
-The one shown installed here has been painted black to match the WeatherPro awning.
-Also, current installations are to be done on the left support arm, not the right support arm shown here.
+The one shown installed here has been painted by the customer to complement the colors of the WeatherPro awning and the coach itself.
+This photo supplied by customer Clay F. Thank you, Clay!

 Photo of A&E Power Awning showing the lower end of the right support arm.

-A&E also offer a more affordable electrically operated awning, called simply A&E Power Awning.
+Dometic (formerly A&E) also offers a more affordable electrically operated awning, originally called simply A&E Power Awning.
+Now they call it the Dometic 9100 Power Awning.
 There's a picture of it at the left.
 The picture at the right shows the lower end of the support arm.

 Summary showing which model of RV Awning Travel Lock to order